Healthy Minds Lincolnshire (HML) Frequently Asked Questions

 If your child is seen face to face, sessions typically take place at school or college.
-If this is not possible your child will be seen at in a suitable local community venue such as GP or children’s service.
+If this is not possible your child will be seen at in a suitable local community venue such as GP or Children’s Centre.

 Parent/carers have a crucial role in their child’s life, making it important for them to be involved with their child’s treatment with HML.
-Level of involvement can vary, from joining the parent session of a group, joining the child in sessions, attending review appointments, or having parent support sessions/workshops.
+Level of involvement can vary, from joining the parent session of a group, joining the child in sessions, attending review appointments, or having parent support sessions/workshops/groups.

 Typically we will involve parents as much as we can, recognising the important role you play.
 Nevertheless there may be some things your child/young person wishes to keep confidential from you.
 In these instances, if your child/young person is felt to have capacity to make that decision, then there may be things we cannot share.
 If your child/young person is at risk of significant harm, then we will involve everyone we need to ensure their safety.

-If your child/young person is open to HML and you are worried about their presentation or the intervention we are offering, call their HML Practitioner to share your worries.
+If your child/young person is open to HML and you are worried about their presentation or have questions about the intervention we are offering, call their HML Practitioner to share your worries.